 The exam consists of 96 multiple choice questions.
 Each question has either four or five possible answers, only one of which is correct.
 The exam covers the following topic areas:

 Participants must achieve a minimum passing score of 75% for an SEI Professional Certificate.

 To access the SEI Learning Portal, your computer must have the following:

-The exam is based on information found in the SEI Software Architecture: Principles and Practices course materials and in the course textbook, Software Architecture in Practice (2nd edition), by Len Bass, Paul Clements, and Rick Kazman.
+The exam is based on information found in the SEI Software Architecture: Principles and Practices course materials and in the course textbook, Software Architecture in Practice (3rd edition), by Len Bass, Paul Clements, and Rick Kazman.
 You may reference your textbook as needed.
-Please keep in mind that the test will conclude after 24 hours regardless of the number of questions answered.
+Please keep in mind that the test will conclude after 8 total hours regardless of the number of questions answered.

 Once registered, learners can begin the examination of Software Architecture: Principles and Practices at any time.
-Learners can proceed through the exam at their convenience over a twenty four (24) hour period.
+Learners can proceed through the exam at their convenience over 8 total hours.
 Once answers are submitted, the exam will provide your score immediately and allow one opportunity to review and change responses to rescore, if necessary.